 As a dog owner, you might feel torn between love and worry about an aggressive dog.
 Your once joyful pet now seems like a challenge.
-Learning to socialize an aggressive dog can change your life and theirs.
+Learning to socialise an aggressive dog can change your life and theirs.

 Key Takeaways